HannaKi/Harjoittelumuistiinpanot/README.md

 ## CSC computers

-Only Mahti GPU nodes have NVMe disk on compute nodes.
-*Otherwise full nodes are allocated for jobs, with the exception of interactive jobs*, also see below.
-Many options also work differently in Puhti and Mahti, so it is not advisable to copy scripts from Puhti to Mahti
+*Im Mahti full nodes are allocated for jobs, with the exception of interactive jobs*.
+Many options also work differently in Puhti and Mahti, so it is not advisable to copy scripts from Puhti to Mahti.

 ## Running a batch job

+Always run a a test with test partition first.
+Remember to clear folders before you run the actual batch job.

 ```bash
 sbatch MY_FILE.bash # aja batch job